radosdesign/ChromeFakeNewsDetector/README.md

 When you are on the website which is on the list, icon which looks like soviet flag will be show on the right side of address bar.
 You have been warned :-)

+Czech users: Please help to translate the extension to Czech language: http://goo.gl/yA7HAC

 Media:
 Slovak newspaper "Dennik N": http://goo.gl/R0h2rX
 Slovak news website "Tvnoviny.sk": http://goo.gl/BuVELL
 Slovak TV station "Markiza": http://goo.gl/MD25rX
 Czech news website "Tiscali.cz": http://goo.gl/mT2izL
 Czech news website "Eurozpravy.cz": http://goo.gl/CFBLjP

 [View in Store](https://chrome.google.com/webstore/detail/upozornenie-na-putinovu-p/ajfhmidimnkpbhnkcckllicmhhdipmoo)